-While The Hague may not be as diverse as Amsterdam, it’s still home to large expat communities and it’s not uncommon to find people from a variety of different ethnic backgrounds and cultures living alongside each other in the city.
+While The Hague may not be as diverse as Amsterdam, it’s still home to large expat communities, and it’s not uncommon to find people from a variety of different ethnic backgrounds and cultures living alongside each other in the city.

 Types of accommodation in The Hague

-As space and housing stock are limited, most people live in apartments or row houses as opposed to standalone properties.
-Most homes in The Hague come with a balcony, and ground-floor housing units may have access to a small garden, but it’s difficult to find places with designated parking spots, so those who own a car will need to look into renting a bay at an additional cost.
+Most homes in The Hague come with a balcony, and ground-floor housing units may have access to a small garden, but it’s difficult to find places with designated parking spots, so if you own a car, you’ll need to look into renting a bay at an additional cost.
 That said, there are a host of transport options for getting around in The Hague, which makes owning a car unessential.

 Well-off expats often rent luxury spacious flats or serviced apartments.
 These fully-furnished spaces usually come equipped with all the services and amenities of a hotel – including cleaning services, gym facilities and on-site restaurants – and the privacy of an apartment.
 Serviced apartments can be found throughout The Hague and are oriented to business travellers and expats on short-term stays in the city.